igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 Spin bit to the first byte of the short packet header, leaving two reserved bits for future use (see Section 17.2.2 of {{QUIC-TRANSPORT}}).

-All signals discussed in this document have been implemented and experimented in both QUIC and TCP.
-The application scenarios considered can allow the monitoring of the interconnections inside data center (Intra-DC) or between data centers (Inter-DC) for large scale data transfers up to the end user.
+All signals discussed in this document have been implemented in succesful experiments for both QUIC and TCP.
+The application scenarios considered allow the monitoring of the interconnections inside data center (Intra-DC), between data centers (Inter-DC), as well as end-to-end large scale data transfers.
 For the application of the methods described in this document, it is assumed that the monitored flows follow stable paths and traverse the same measurement points.

 The specific implementation details and the choice of the bits used for the